Categories

 7. Drive in city or suburban traffic for at least 10 minutes.
 When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal.

 8. Select a nearby, lightly traveled major highway where you can maintain a speed of 50 to 60 mph (80 to 97 km/h) for at least 20 minutes.
 Drive on the highway in (D (continuously variable transmission) or 5th (manual).
 Do not use cruise control.
 When traffic allows, drive for 90 seconds without moving the accelerator pedal.
 (Vehicle speed may vary slightly; this is okay.)
 If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds).
-While the vehicle is traveling in this speed range, shift to 6th gear and then accelerate and decelerate 5 times, each time making sure you do not exceed 60 mph (97 km/h).
+While the vehicle is travelling in this speed range, shift to 6th gear and then accelerate and decelerate 5 times, each time making sure you do not exceed 60 mph (97 km/h).

 9. Park the vehicle and let the engine idle for 1 minute without using the accelerator pedal.